Gluten Free Nutella Breakfast Twist Bread

-Start your morning with a little something sweet—this Gluten-Free Nutella Breakfast Twist is soft, tender, and filled with rich Nutella in every swirl.
+Start your morning with a little something sweet!
+This gluten-free Nutella breakfast twist is soft, tender, and filled with rich Nutella in every swirl.
 It’s simple to make, bakes up beautifully, and makes a fun centerpiece for breakfast or brunch.
-Slice it up and serve with coffee or tea for a cozy and delicious start to the day.
+Slice it up and serve with coffee or tea.
+It makes a delicious start to the day.

 A baked gluten free breakfast twist on a table.